-How to secure customer data on cloud workloads
+Customer data security on cloud workloads

 4 min read

-Cloud data security has been featured in the news recently due to the Capitol One data breach, which was the result of the lender’s poor settings surrounding data transactions and storage.
+Customer data security has been featured in the news recently due to the Capitol One data breach, which was the result of the lender’s poor settings surrounding data transactions and storage.
 Data breaches have affected wide-ranging industries from financial institutions and government to banking and healthcare.